Quantum marginals, faces, and coatoms: Quantum Marginals

+In statistics \cite{Lauritzen1996}, the space $\,\cU(\fg,\fa)$ is known as a \emph{hierarchical model subspace}.
+Strictly speaking, one has to distinguish between the quantum mechanical concept of a Hamiltonian, or more generally of an observable, and its mathematical representation in terms of a hermitian matrix or a self-adjoint operator \cite{BengtssonZyczkowski2017}.
+As it is common in theoretical physics \cite{Zeng-etal2019}, we refer with a local Hamiltonian to a matrix.
+Similarly, we apply to following notions of an interaction and of a frustration-free Hamiltonian to matrices.

-Without changing the space $\cU(\fg,\fa)$, one can reduce the family $\fg$ to the antichain of its maximal elements (partially ordered by inclusion) and one can augment $\fg$ by adding all subsets of its elements.
-In the reduced form, $\fg$ is known as the \emph{generating class} of the \emph{hierarchical model space} $\cU(\fg,\fa)$ in statistics \cite{Lauritzen1996,Geiger-etal2006}.
+Without changing the space $\cU(\fg,\fa)$, one can reduce $\fg$ to the antichain of its maximal elements (partially ordered by inclusion) and one can augment $\fg$ by adding all subsets of its elements as new elements.
+In the reduced form, $\fg$ is known as the \emph{generating class} of $\cU(\fg,\fa)$ in statistics \cite{Lauritzen1996,Geiger-etal2006}.
 If $\fg$ has the augmented form we call $\fg$ a \emph{hypergraph}.